Nimdy/Dedicated_Valheim_Server_Script/README.md

 Use my referral link if you do not already have a DigitalOcean Account, gives me free credit on my account, if not no biggie! https://m.do.co/c/9d2217a2725c

+Use my code and you get $100 in credit over 60 days. (good way to test your dedicated server)

 Never run any script on a production server, unless you know what you are doing.